awslabs/aws-service-catalog-puppet/docs/source/puppet/designing_your_manifest.md

 There is currently no capability of reading a value from a CloudFormation stack from one region and setting an SSM param in another.

+SSM parameters can only be set using the framework when the product is deployed the first time and can only be set once
+- there is no overriding.
+We would advise outputting SSM parameters only when a product is deployed to a single account.

 #### Macros
 You can also use a macro to set the value of a parameter.
 It works in the same way as a normal parameter except it executes a function to get the value first.
 Here is an an example: